Monbar921/NewsLine/README.md

 ### Then, to run this application, you have 2 choices:

 ### 1. Use Docker (simple)
 Just put following code to you terminal inside of root folder project (Newsline) and wait around 3 minutes while docker container and application inside its will be deployed.
+Instead of POSTGRES_USER and POSTGRES_PASSWORD use your own examples (or you can keep it as default newsline and newsline):
 ```
 docker build --tag 'newsline' .
 docker run -p 8585:8080 -it --detach 'newsline'
 ```

-If you have UNIX-like system, you can run bash script, which runs 2 commands above:
+If you have UNIX-like system, you can run bash script, which runs 2 commands above, but previously change POSTGRES_USER and POSTGRES_PASSWORD in Docker/docker_start.sh:
 ```
 ./Docker/docker_start.sh
 ```